nicoCorbal/porfolio/src/content/en/privacy-policy_en.md

 ## 4. Purposes of Processing

-OSIX Tech processes personal data to fulfill its obligations and responsibilities in teaching, study, and research, university administrative management, information requests, and academic and institutional outreach activities.
-Each specific processing activity details its own purposes.
+OSIX Tech processes personal data for:

+- **Service delivery**: software development, technology consulting, and intelligent automation solutions
+- **Communication**: responding to inquiries, providing technical support, and maintaining contractual relationships
+- **Product improvement**: usage analysis to enhance our AI assistants, automation tools, and applications
+- **Legal compliance**: tax, commercial, and data protection obligations
+- **Direct marketing**: sending information about our products and services (only with consent)

 ---

 ## 5. Source, Use, and Storage of Data

-- **Source**: directly from the data subjects (forms, applications, questionnaires) or from other educational administrations.
+- **Source**: directly from data subjects through web forms, contracts, email communications, or mobile applications
-- **Special Categories of Data**: protective measures are applied according to Article 9 of the GDPR.
-- **Disclosures and Transfers**: only in exchange programs, academic collaborations, and to administrations with educational competence, as per Articles 44 et seq. of the GDPR.
-- **Data Processors**: data is transferred in compliance with legal duties and agreements with processors.
-- **Statistical and Research Purposes**: data may be pseudonymized.
-- **Storage**: data will be kept as long as the purpose or legal obligations persist; once fulfilled, it will be blocked until the statutory limitation period expires.
+- **Data Processed**: name, email, company, phone number, technical information necessary for service delivery
+- **Special Categories**: we do not process special categories of data unless strictly necessary for the contracted service
+- **Retention**:
+  - **Active clients**: during contract validity plus 6 additional years for legal obligations
+  - **Web inquiries**: 2 years from last contact
+  - **Marketing**: until consent withdrawal

 ---